DO WE HAVE TO SIN?

 For if you live according to the sinful nature, you will die; but if by the Spirit you put to death the misdeeds of the body, you will live, (Romans 8:13)

-If we through the Spirit kill the actions of our sinful nature we will make progress in eternal life. the fire and life will be removed from these sinful compulsions and we will gain the upper hand over them, not being forced to fulfill their demands.
+But if we through the Spirit kill the actions of our sinful nature, we will make progress in eternal life.
+The fire and life will be removed from these sinful compulsions and we will gain the upper hand over them, not being forced to fulfill their demands.

 This is the first stage of the removal of the sinful nature.

 • The second stage is the actual removal of these elements in our personality that have been killed by the Spirit of God, and then our being clothed with immortality.

 So Christ was sacrificed once to take away the sins of many people; and he will appear a second time, not to bear sin, but to bring salvation to those who are waiting for him.
 (Hebrews 9:28)